 The money in the Trust, though not in the control of the child, can be used for their Health, Maintenance, Education and Support prior to the stipulated ages.
 Additionally, the parents name the Trustees of the money.
 The Trustee can be the same as the guardian, but there is no such requirement.

 When choosing to include a Minors trust in your Will, be sure to organize your beneficiary designations properly.
 Keep in mind that if your children are named as a beneficiary of an investment account or life insurance policy, the proceeds of such will pass to them directly, outside the terms of the will and thus outside the terms of the Minors Trust.

 Life Insurance is a very important aspect the estate plan of new parents.
 Most young parents will buy Term Life Insurance.
 A term policy is a policy in effect for a term of years (15, 20, 30).
 The premiums are affordable because no cash value accumulates in the policy.
 The only purpose is to provide protection against the loss of income that would occur when a parent passes.

 Policies should be purchased on the life of each parent, but perhaps not in equal amounts.
 If one spouse stays at home with the kids, a small policy is advisable because there is no income to replace.
 The only cost that would arise would be that of childcare.
 A larger policy should be purchased on the life of the income earner.
 When thinking of amounts, consider how much your spouse and children would need if they lost your income.
 Such factors include college, weddings, Bar and Bat Mitzvahs, mortgage on the house, cost of living and security.

-If you are a soon to be new parent seek the advice of an Estate Attorney and/or financial advisor to discuss these important issues.
+If you are a soon to be new parent seek the advice of an Long Island estate planning lawyer and/or financial advisor to discuss these important issues.
 Inaction can only harm your surviving spouse and children.